devpi/devpi/doc/quickstart-server.rst

 install the ``devpi-client`` package::

-    $ pip install -U --pre -q devpi-client /tmp/docenv/local/lib/python2.7/site-packages/pip/_vendor/requests/packages/urllib3/util/ssl_.py:315: SNIMissingWarning: An HTTPS request has been made, but the SNI (Subject Name Indication) extension to TLS is not available on this platform.
-This may cause the server to present an incorrect TLS certificate, which can cause validation failures.
-For more information, see https://urllib3.readthedocs.org/en/latest/security.html#snimissingwarning.
-      SNIMissingWarning
-    /tmp/docenv/local/lib/python2.7/site-packages/pip/_vendor/requests/packages/urllib3/util/ssl_.py:120: InsecurePlatformWarning: A true SSLContext object is not available.
-This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
-For more information, see https://urllib3.readthedocs.org/en/latest/security.html#insecureplatformwarning.
-      InsecurePlatformWarning
+    $ pip install -U --pre -q devpi-client
-You can install this client software on different hosts if you `configured nginx`_.
+    ?25l?25hYou can install this client software on different hosts if you `configured nginx`_.

 .. _auth: